Deprecated: Function ereg_replace() is deprecated in /srv/disk3/nofus/www/pbwf.co.uk/plugins/function.title.php on line 35

 Other festivals in Nidderdale are well worth a visit:

 To see the great work done by UWFRA (Upper Wharfedale Fell Rescue Association) and to donate if you have some spare cash, see www.uwfra.org.uk.
-UWFRA are also our sponsored charity for 2015, so a proportion of all walk fees will go to them.
+UWFRA are also our sponsored charity, so a proportion of all walk fees will go to them.

 We are grateful to The Barker Partnership for their regular donation to the festival since 2013.
 They provide a range of financial services in this part of Yorkshire.
 Please see www.barkerpartnership.co.uk for further details.